 Find the best places

 First and foremost, you need your location to be safe from discovery.
-As soon as your marijuana plants are discovered by someone else, it will immediately be unusable because you will lose your entire crop.
+As soon as your marijuana plants are discovered by someone else, they will immediately be unusable because you will lose your entire crop.

 If you have it on your own property, be sure to keep yourself safe by placing it in a location where you can easily deny your knowledge of it being there.
 If the plants are in a remote enough location on your property, you will probably be able to get by claiming you had no idea it was growing there.